 You can also get a portion of depreciation related to the house in proportion to the area.
 In Form 8829, Part III provides the way to figure your depreciation deduction.
-For more, click home office depreciation calculator
+For more, click the home office depreciation calculator.

 Requirements to Claim the Home Office Deduction

 Regardless of the method chosen, there are two basic requirements for your home to qualify as a deduction:

 - You must regularly use part of your home exclusively for conducting business.